crisecheguren/InventoryManagementSystem/README.md

 - `add-product`: Adds a new product to the inventory.
 - `delete-product`: Deletes a product from the inventory.
-- `get-product`: Get a product by its ID.
+- `get-product`: Gets a product by its ID.
 - `list-products`: Lists all products.
-- `search-products`:  Search products based on a query.
+- `search-products`:  Searches products based on a query.
 - `update-product`: Updates an existing product in the inventory.
 - `view-analytics`: Displays aggregated product data.